 Pride 1 2 3, by Michael Joosten and illustrated by Wednesday Holmes: We love this vibrant Pride counting book!
 If you love board books and have a toddler at home, this is such a fun way to teach them about pride while they learn their numbers, too.
 Support independent bookstores and get the book on Bookshop.org right here!

-Rainbow, a First Book of Pride, by Michael Genhard and illustrated by Anne Passchier: This sweet book, an ode to LGBTQ families, pride and also reveals the meaning and symbolism behind each stripe on the rainbow flag.
-This is a beautiful testament to a parent’s unwavering love between children and their parents.
-A lovely way to show kids that just as there are many colors of a rainbow, families come in all different colors, too.
+Rainbow, a First Book of Pride, by Michael Genhard and illustrated by Anne Passchier: This sweet book is an ode to LGBTQ families and pride.
+It also reveals the meaning and symbolism behind each stripe on the rainbow flag.
+This is a beautiful testament to a parent’s unwavering love for her children and a lovely way to show kids that just as there are many colors of a rainbow, families come in all different colors, too.
 Support independent bookstores and get the book on Bookshop.org right here!

 Stonewall: A Building.
 An Uprising.
 A Revolution, by Rob Sanders and illustrated by Jamey Christoph: There is a rich history surrounding New York City’s Stonewall Inn, and its role in the LGBTQ movement is unparalleled.
 Narrated by the Stonewall Inn itself, this is the story of the police raid on the Inn on June 28, 1969, and the manner in which the empowered members of the LGBTQ community in and around the Inn began to demand equal rights as United States citizens.
 Powerful, poignant and dynamic, this one belongs in every library and classroom around the country!
 Support independent bookstores and get the book on Bookshop.org right here!

 Harvey Milk: The Story of Harvey Milk and the Rainbow Flag, by Rob Sanders and illustrated by Steven Salerno: Harvey Milk had a dream to create a global symbol of unity and inclusion, one that would allow LGBQT people to be proud of not just who they are, but also who they love.
 This beautiful book tells the story of the Gay Pride Flag from its inception in 1978 thanks to Milk’s activism, all the way to the present day, describing how it became an important symbol worldwide.
-This is a story of love, hope, and equality that has an important place on every book shelf!
+This is a wonderful LGBT children’s book that speaks to love, hope, and equality that has an important place on every book shelf!
 Support independent bookstores and get the book on Bookshop.org right here!